Dedicated to creating healthier communities.

 Why am I receiving a new bill from CHI Franciscan Health?

-The new bill you received is our new consolidated bill which reflects all of your activity at locations using our new electronic health record.
-The new bill covers all of your care at our clinics, hospitals and other facilities except St. Elizabeth Hospital in Enumclaw, which will convert to our new electronic health record in 2016.
+The new bill you received is our new single patient statement which reflects all of your CHI Franciscan activity.
+It is part of our new electronic health record.
+The new bill covers all of your care at our clinics, hospitals and other facilities except for St. Elizabeth Hospital in Enumclaw.

 Why am I getting both the old bills and the new bills from your clinics and hospitals?